jepsen-io/elle/README.markdown

 ## Demo

+First, you'll need a copy of Graphviz installed.

 Imagine a database where each object (identified by keys like `:x` or `:y`) is a list of numbers.
 Transactions are made up of reads `[:r :x [1 2 3]]`, which return the current value of the given list, and writes `[:append :y 4]`, which